 Inca trails over the mountains, on the road with landscapes of Andean beauty that crosses, throughout the days that this adventure lasts, archaeological centers that can only do reached by it; that is the Inca Trail.
 With a controlled capacity of visitors per month and by year, no visitor wishes to walk it.

-Machu Picchu was communicated with the city of Cusco and with the rest of the Inca empire through roads of excellent structure with ergonomic design, were built in strict harmony with the natural environment, and had excellent aesthetics in their construction.
+Machu Picchu communicated with the city of Cusco and the rest of the Inca empire through roads of excellent structure with an ergonomic design built in strict harmony with the natural environment and had excellent aesthetics in their construction.
 Many trails are ledges on the edge of the abyss and surround beautiful landscapes with lush and varied vegetation.
 In some sections, the road is carved directly into the rock.
-The Inca Trail to Machu Picchu is considered one of the most spectacular trekking routes on the planet and is the best known of the Inca trails.
+The Inca Trail to Machu Picchu is considered one of the most spectacular trekking routes on the planet and is the best-known of the Inca trails.

 The excellent network of roads that connected the Inca Empire.
 The Inca Trail was the most sophisticated communication system that made it possible to manage resources and unify the Inca Empire.

 Traveling the Inca Trail today in Cusco is a challenging and satisfying experience.
-You will push yourself to the maximum walking at different altitudes enjoying beautiful landscapes for one or several days.
-Lares, Ausangate, Salkantay are some of the routes that await you.
+You will push yourself to the maximum, walking at different altitudes and enjoying beautiful landscapes for one or several days.
+Lares, Ausangate, and Salkantay are some routes that await you.

-If you like hiking, you should hike the Inca Trail at least once in your life.
+If you like hiking, you should hike the Inca Trail at least once.

 According to Peruvian archaeologists, there are stretches of this road network about 2,000 years old and did build by ancient cultures.

 Researchers indicate that the Inca Pachacutec, who created the Machu Picchu citadel, used these existing roads and built others, linking them into a network.